 There were tennis lessons with Stephane, who runs the premiere tennis club on the island.
 I loved La Samanna’s clay courts (easier on the knees), and that Stephane found a way to help my three-year-old “play” tennis.

 To add an unexpected angle of this love story, my husband Andrew, who generally makes a point of avoiding spas at all costs, went twice during this trip.
 He had been having recurring headaches for a few weeks before our vacation, and an acupuncturist in New York City recommended craniosacral therapy.
-It sounded like a great idea in theory, but where would we find this treatment — in an open-air Covid-friendly setting, no less — and when would he have time?
+It sounded like a great idea in theory, but where would we find this treatment, and when would he have time?

 At La Samanna, the spa, almost miraculously, offers craniosacral therapy.
 Andrew, who is not a massage person, came back gushing and booked another session for later in the week.
 His headaches disappeared.
 Encouraged by Andrew’s response, my step-father booked a session with Lucille to see if she could help relieve pain in his right hip.
 Another success story.